oroinc/documentation/frontend/storefront/how-to/how-to-change-fonts.rst

 Disable and Override Fonts
 --------------------------

+.. hint:: This feature is available since OroCommerce v4.2.8.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 To disable all Oro fonts, override the ``$theme-fonts`` variable and set ``map`` to *empty*.

 .. code-block:: scss